nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 3.11.A01) Railway service

-- • Repairing railway tracks which are in a delipidated state, introducing a formal

-- maintenance programme, and establishing an automatic signal system with new

-- technology

-- • Based on practical requirements developing main railway lines into two-tracks,

-- and lines around main cities as three-track lines

-- • Gradually expanding railway lines on a priority basis to cover the regions which

-- are not covered by the railway network at present, and thereby giving railway

-- access to all main cities

-- • An efficient 24/7 railway service by including more train compartments and

-- increasing running frequency

-- • Gradually developing the railway system to have trains run on electricity

-- • Efficiently using the railway service to safely transport production raw material,

-- consumer goods, and agricultural and fisheries produce

-- • Development of parking facilities near train stations to park private vehicles

-- owned by passengers

-- • Gradually introducing monorail and light railway transport to strengthen public

-- transport in populated areas, whilst prioritising the programs to develop railway

-- and bus services

 ##### 3.11.A02) Bus passenger service

-- • Introducing buses manufactured specifically for passenger transport, and

-- providing an easy financial scheme to procure such buses

-- • A strong passenger bus service development by improving transport at night as

-- well as on the main roads and the roads where passenger bus transport is at an

-- unsatisfactory state

-- • Formation of cluster bus companies using new digital technology, established by

-- integrating state and private bus services for regions selected in a manner that

-- income from buses is equitably distributed among the buses

-- • POS ticket machines in all buses which allows payments by pre-paid cards

-- through a digital platform

-- • Allocation of bus lanes in populated areas giving priority for public transport

-- and gradually introduce Bus Rapid Transit (BRT) system

-- • Gradual introduction of electrically operated buses to the public transport service

-- • Awareness creation and training among passengers and workers to instil a

-- mindset change needed to create an environment where passengers can travel in

-- buses with dignity without any harassment

-- • Development of parking facilities near bus stands to park private vehicles used by

-- passengers

 ##### 3.11.A03) A formal and essential timetable system

-- • An essential timetable method for both the railway service and passenger bus

-- service

-- • Essential public transport service that runs according to a timetable from morning

-- until midnight

-- • Digitalised timetables will be published online, and buses and trains will be run

-- strictly according to the timetables displayed at the stations

-- • Opportunities for passengers to reserve seats for long distance journeys

 ##### 3.11.A04) Transit cities

-- • Identify and develop facilities to establish Transit Cities where the bus and train

-- station is located at the same place, for passengers coming from long distances to

-- suburban cities

-- • Efficient public transport services from transit cities to main cities

-- • Safe parking spaces and other required public facilities in transit cities

 ##### 3.11.A05) Rural transport

-- • Introducing public bus services for rural areas without public transport at present

-- • Special encouragements when needed to continue the bus service in rural roads

-- • Transport services with the appropriate technologies to transport the produce of

-- rural public in a safe manner

 ##### 3.11.A06) Roads

-- • Identification of rural and estate roads in need of immediate repair, preparation

-- of a priority list, and the repairing and sustainable maintenance of the roads

-- according to a prioritised program .

-- • Effective periodic maintenance of express roads (E), highways (A, B), and

-- provincial roads (C,D).

-- • Resolving the issues and the completion of construction of the presently stalled

-- central expressway from Kadawatha to Meerigama.

 ##### 3.11.A07) Encouraging cycling

-- • Construction of safe cycling lanes within main cities and from nearby areas to the

-- main cities which have traffic congestion

-- • Including required cycling infrastructure for the newly constructed roads

-- wherever possible

-- • Provision of cycle parking facilities at main train and bus stations, institutions,

-- and other public places

 ##### 3.11.A08) Pedestrian lanes

-- • Constructing pedestrian lanes on the sides of roads in main cities

-- • Planting trees on the roadsides to provide shade for the pedestrians

 ##### 3.11.A09) Using water ways for goods and passenger transport

-- • A technical unit to research and advise on promotion of waterway transportation

-- • Passenger and goods transportation services implementation in waterways

-- identified through feasibility studies

 ##### 3.11.A10) Protection for women, elderly, and disabled passengers and

-- improvements to required infrastructure

-- • Development of the mentality within the community about the special transport

-- needs of women, elderly, and disabled people

-- • An app to immediately inform of harassment and issues faced by women in

-- transport services, and a unit dedicated to act on it

-- • Special accessibility facilities for disabled and elderly in trains and buses

-- • Modifying train stations and bus stops for easy accessibility and use by disabled

-- and elderly

-- • Making it compulsory to reserve seats for elderly and disabled in public transport

-- vehicles

 ##### 3.11.A11) Minimising road accidents

-- • Introducing improvements to identified problem creating points in road

-- infrastructure to avoid possible accidents, directing all drivers and riders to more

-- disciplined driving, and making it compulsory to abide by road rules

-- • Systematising the process of issuing and renewing of driving licenses

 ##### 3.11.A12) Para-transit operations

-- • Formalising taxi services including three-wheel service, staff transport, and

-- school transport services to improve their quality and efficiency

-- • A digital mobile phone app for para-transit transport services

 ##### 3.11.A13) Organising passengers and beneficiaries

-- • The government will recognise passenger organisations as stakeholders in the

-- field, and make them part of the decision making process

-- • Residents of the areas will be taken in as active participants in assessing and

-- auditing the construction and repairing activities for transport infrastructure

-- such as roads and bridges in their respective areas

 ### 3.12) A sustainable marine resource - Acquiring a portion of global maritime business